SkylineCommunications/dataminer-docs/connector-help/connector_help/SES_S.A._SSG_Report.md

 # SES S.A.
 SSG Report

 The SES S.A.
-SSG Report driver gathers data from selected elements in a DMS and displays the values in a table.
+SSG Report connector gathers data from selected elements in a DMS and displays the values in a table.

 ## About